rozbb/strobe-rs/README.md

 Feature flag list:

 * `std` — Implements `std::error::Error` for `AuthError`.
-* `asm` — Enables an optimized assembly implementation of the Keccak permutation, if available.
+* `asm` — Enables optimized assembly for the Keccak permutation, if available.
 Assembly currently only exists for ARMv8.
 * `serialize_secret_state` — Implements `serde`'s `Serialize` and `Deserialize` traits for the `Strobe` struct. **SECURITY NOTE**: Serializing Strobe state outputs security sensitive data that MUST be kept private.
 Treat the data as you would a private encryption/decryption key.

 For info on how to omit or include feature flags, see the [cargo docs on features](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#choosing-features).